Syllable: Crosslinguistic patterns

 CV is purported to be the universal syllable type that is found in all languages of the world, although two Australian languages, Arrernte and the Oykangand dialect of Kunjen, are possible exceptions.
-CV is the first syllable type to be acquired by children, and if a language has only one type of a syllable, it is always CV (e. g.
-Hawaiian and Hua).
+CV is the first syllable type to be acquired by children, and if a language has only one type of a syllable, it is always CV (e.g. Hawaiian and Hua).

 Several asymmetries in onset and coda have been identified.
 All languages have syllables with onsets, but about 12.6% of languages in WALS do not allow codas.
-The list of consonants allowed in the coda is usually smaller than the ones allowed in the onset (e. g. in Northern Germany, coda cannot have voiced consonants).
+The list of consonants allowed in the coda is usually smaller than the ones allowed in the onset (e.g. in Northern Germany, there is no contrast between voiceless and voiced consonants in codas).
 All combinations of onset and nucleus are usually allowed, but the coda consonant is sometimes restricted by the nucleus.

 Consonant clusters are more typical in onsets than in codas.

+Antepenult, penult, and ultima

+Penult is a linguistics term for the second-to-last syllable of a word.
+It is an abbreviation of penultimate, which describes the next-to-last item in a series.
+The penult follows the antepenult (third-to-last syllable) and precedes the ultima (last syllable).
+For example, the main stress falls on the penult in such English words as banána, and Mississíppi, and just about all words ending in -ic such as músic, frántic, and phonétic.
+Occasionally, "penult" refers to the last word but one of a sentence.

+The terms are often used in reference to languages like Latin and Ancient Greek, whose position of the pitch accent or stress of a word falls only on one of the last three syllables, and sometimes in discussing poetic meter.
+In certain languages, such as Welsh and Polish, stress is always on the penult.

 Morphology

-Complex syllables often occur as a result of morphological processes (e. g. the English word "texts" has an uncommon coda /kst-s/ after pluralisation).
+Complex syllables often occur as a result of morphological processes (e.g. the English word "texts" has an uncommon coda /kst-s/ after pluralisation).
 Some models of the syllable even exclude morphologically complex syllables from their analysis.
 At the same time, these clusters are acquired earlier by L1 speakers than the ones arising within a single morpheme, and are less reduced.